ksamrat083/inventory-management/README.md

 MIT

 📧 Contact
-Created by @your-username – feel free to reach out!
+Created by @ksamrat083 – feel free to reach out!

 ---